Best Solana APIs for Developers in 2026

 Pricing models vary widely, and the model itself matters as much as the sticker price.

-- Request-based pricing charges per API call.
+- Request-based pricing charges for a fixed number of API calls.
 Simple to predict, easy to budget.
-You know exactly how many requests you'll make.
+You know exactly how much you'll pay for a given scale.

 - Compute unit pricing charges based on the computational weight of each call.
 A simple balance check costs less than a complex historical query.
 This is harder to forecast because different endpoints consume different amounts of compute.